 Would you enjoy some support heading into the holiday season?
 Would you like to savor + nourish the good stuff in your life as you also edit out those old obligations which no longer serve you?
 Would you like to draw a sacred circle around your own priorities — whether you feel the nudge to make a shift in your relationships or employment, to write more, or simply to feel better from the inside out?
 Plus guidance on how to practice exquisite self care as you grow and stretch?
 I am so delighted to offer two slots for new or renewing coaching clients starting in December + including my fun Autumn bonus gifts.
 I regularly invest in coaching support myself and can tell you it is so much easier to make those changes you have been wanting to make with some accountability and encouragement by your side.
 Reach out to schedule your free coaching session to talk more about coaching options and discern if they are a good fit for you!
 Schedule your call here.

 Want to get the latest from Courtney?

 Courtney Pinkerton, M.Div & M.PP, is a holistic life coach and the founder of Bird in Hand Coaching.
 She holds dual masters degrees from Harvard Divinity School and Harvard Kennedy School, is the host of the Summer of Meditation Challenge and publishes a popular blog on soulful living.
 Courtney teaches regularly on the Enneagram, meditation, and MindBody practices as well as supporting other “soulpreneurs,” aka women who want to lead with heart in their work + lives.
 She lives in Oak Cliff, Texas with her husband Richard Amory where they try to keep up with their three children and remember to water their garden boxes.
-You can read more about her coaching options here or Courtney can be reached directly at email@example.com.
+Courtney can be reached directly at email@example.com.